FHPythonUtils/LicenseCheck/documentation/reference/licensecheck/get_deps.md

 [Show source in get_deps.py:90](../../../licensecheck/get_deps.py#L90)

-Get a list of dependencies with licenses and determin license compatibility.
+Get a set of dependencies with licenses and determin license compatibility.

 #### Arguments